Lerc/userserv/README.md

 https://machine_name_or_ip/root/.bashrc

 You can see logging information in userserv.log.
-There's a lot of logging going on right now because of the developmental state of the program.
+There's a lot of logging going on right now because of the developmental state of the program, You _will_ see plaintext passwords in the logfile.
+That'll be turned off soon.